-Using a clean, dry 1-inch flat brush, apply the medium evenly all over the outside of the pot with Venetian Gold.
+Using a clean, dry 1-inch flat brush, apply the medium evenly all over the outside of the pot.
 Let it dry.
 Depending on the level of humidity in your environment this may take a half hour or much longer.
 Don't force dry.

 Next, when dry, apply a thick coat of Vintage paint, working very quickly without overlapping your application of paint.
 The cracks begin to form immediately.
 Avoid overworking the paint.